zhanhb/cidr-merger/README.md

 Write sorted result to standard output.

 Options:
-     --batch               batch mode (default), read file content into memory, then write to the specified file
+     --batch               batch mode (default if input files supplied or stdin is not a tty), read file content into memory, then write to the specified file
-     --cidr                print as ip/cidr (default if not console mode) -c, --console             console mode, all input output files are ignored, write to stdout immediately
+     --cidr                print as ip/cidr (default if not console mode) -c, --console             console mode(default if no input files supplied and stdin is a tty), all input output files are ignored, write to stdout immediately
      --empty-policy=value  indicate how to process empty input file ignore(default): process as if it is not empty